Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Main Advantages of Vanier Park

-• The waterfront area around Vanier Park is one of the closest places to watch the fireworks from, next to English Bay Beach and the western section of Sunset Beach.
+• The waterfront area around Vanier Park was one of the closest places to watch the fireworks from, next to English Bay Beach and the western section of Sunset Beach.

-• Vanier Park is more accessible than most other venues for transportation in a number of ways, despite not being close to a SkyTrain station.
+• Vanier Park is more accessible than most other venues for transportation, despite not being close to a SkyTrain station.
 First, it’s connected by the False Creek Seawall so easy to get to and from by bicycle from various locations.
 Second, there is paid parking in the area (and maybe even an empty space or two if you arrive early and make a day out of your trip).
-Third, it’s at the edge of Kitsilano, so faster to get out of than venues like Kitsilano Beach, Jericho and Locarno after the show if heading east or north to get home.
+Third, it’s at the edge of Kitsilano, so faster to get out of than venues like Kitsilano Beach, Jericho and Locarno after the show if you headed east or north to get home.

-• The fireworks aren’t as close as if you were at English Bay Beach, but the views are still spectacular.
-The pyrotechnics are not that far away, plus you get the Vancouver skyline to enjoy too.
+• The fireworks weren’t as close as if you were at English Bay Beach, but the views were still spectacular.
+The pyrotechnics were not that far away, plus you got the Vancouver skyline to enjoy too.

 Bard Village Tents and Fireworks